jpgninja/insta-prospector/README.md

 ## Usage

 * Login to [Instagram](https://www.instagram.com)
-* Inject `prospector.js` into the page – _I'm leaving this up to you, but eventually this would turn into an extension._
 * Search for a hashtag (ie. [#photography](https://www.instagram.com/explore/tags/photography/))
+* Refresh the page
+* Look for the prospector icon in Instagram's menu
 * Click _"Load more"_
 * Scroll down, and get a decent number of photos on screen
 * Click `Scrape` button